ma4389/Thanos.Py/README.md

 # Thanos.Py
-in marvel infinty war Thanos kills 50% of human kind in the earth
+in marvel infinity war Thanos kills 50% of human kind in the earth